isabessa05/isabessa05/README.md

 - 👋 Hi, I’m @isabessa05
-- 🌱 I’m currently learning Software Engineering @ Flatiron School
+- 🌱 Software Engineering - Open to Work!
 - 💞️ I’m looking to collaborate with everything!
 I'm ready to learn as much as possible!
 - 📫 How to reach me: isabessa@gmail.com